macgibbons/sql-professional/book-2-carnival-reports/chapters/EMPLOYEES.md

 1. Which employee has been working the longest at each dealership?
 1. What are the 10 most veteran employees across all dealerships in the Carnival platform?

-## Top Performance

-1. Which employees generate the most income per dealership?